tani/vim-jetpack/README.md

 |      `for`      | `string` or `list` | On-demand loading: File types         |
 |      `opt`      |     `boolean`      | On-demand loading: `packadd {name}`   |
 |    `frozen`     |     `boolean`      | Do not update                         |

+We welcome to merge a new option if you create a pull request to add the `commit` option.

 ## Configuration